 How to Avoid Plagiarism in Research Papers (Part 1)

 Writing a research paper poses challenges in gathering literature and providing evidence for making your paper stronger.
 Drawing upon previously established ideas and values and adding pertinent information in your paper are necessary steps, but these need to be done with caution without falling into the trap of plagiarism.
-In order to understand how to avoid plagiarism, it is important to know the different types of plagiarism that exist.
+In order to answer the question “How can I to avoid plagiarism?”, it is important to understand the different types of plagiarism that exist.

 What is Plagiarism in Research?